Inglonias/VGraph/README.md

 * Save files in JSON format for later use.

 ## Controls
 Right-clicking anywhere on the grid will drop a point.
 Right-clicking again will drop a line.

 You can select any previously created lines by left-clicking on them or by clicking and dragging a box around them, and delete your selection by pressing the Delete key on your keyboard.

 You can move any currently selected lines by using WASD controls.
 If you placed the first point of the line in the wrong place, you can right-click the same spot again to cancel placement of the line.

+You can zoom in and out using the numpad plus and minus keys.

 ## Requirements
 This program runs on the .NET Framework v 4.7.2.
 You need to have that installed for VGraph to work.